-Cross-environment links are dominated by \emph{Enriches} (83\%), with very few \emph{Translates} and \emph{Contradicts}.
-This pattern reflects that when \Lgroup{Learning} and \Pgroup{Production} connect, they add contextual detail rather than asserting full equivalence across domains.
-Where contradictions occur, they often mark boundaries in framing or scope, as in \Lgroup{ \enquote{LS23 - GAI as colleague}} contradicting \Pgroup{\enquote{BC23 - AI as Tool}}, reflecting differences in role conceptualisation between classroom and industry contexts.
-This relational map was the basis for our translation, producing a connected network of related interpretations which made visible discrete translation groupings.
-Each node retained the verbatim 2\textsuperscript{nd}-order interpretation from its source, linked to the underlying 1\textsuperscript{st}-order data, enabling direct traceability.
-Figure \ref{fig:clusterzoom} shows a close-up of the \enquote{ideation support} translation cluster, illustrating how this pattern plays out in practice.
-Links to \Pgroup{\enquote{AH25 - Prototyping and Efficiency}} and \Pgroup{\enquote{VG23 - Systems strenghts \& weaknesses - inspiration}} enrich the core idea by adding mechanisms and context-specific detailing, whilst links such as \Lgroup{\enquote{MJ24 - Brainstorm}} support the claim by providing concrete examples from the classroom.
+In the resulting relational map, Each node retained the verbatim 2\textsuperscript{nd}-order interpretation from its source, linked to the underlying 1\textsuperscript{st}-order data in Atlas.ti for direct traceability.
+Fig.~\ref{fig:clusterzoom} shows a close-up of the \enquote{ideation support} translation cluster, illustrating how the relational patterns identified above play out in practice.
+Links to \Pgroup{\enquote{AH25 - Prototyping and Efficiency}} and \Pgroup{\enquote{VG23 - Systems strengths \& weaknesses - inspiration}} enrich the core idea by adding mechanisms and context-specific detailing, whilst links such as \Lgroup{\enquote{MJ24 - Brainstorm}} support the claim by providing concrete examples from the classroom.
 Contributions to the capsule come from 8 primary sources (LS23, GK23, etc.).